rcl-cloud-apps/cloud101/custom-domain.md

 ![custom-domain](images/custom-domain-list.PNG)

-- You can navigate to your custom domain using your custom domain, eg : 'https://shopeneur.com', and you will be able to access your website in the browser
+- You can navigate to your website using your custom domain, eg : 'https://shopeneur.com', in your web browser

 ![custom-domain](images/custom-domain-site.PNG)